izhanhernandez/devops-coding-callenge/DECISIONS.md

     ![](image/DECISIONS/1683751219229.png)
   - I would have also included a test phase with the tests in the folder `tests` but they seemed to be non functional.
 In any case it would have looked like this:![](image/DECISIONS/1683751601880.png)
 - The next step is to merge into the repo with `git add *` `git commit -um "add github actions pipeline"` and `git push origin/master`
+- Once the repo is merged, create the GitHub actions thru the GUI menu: